akhiljalan19/equity-facility-location/README.md

 # equity-facility-location
-Code and data for the paper "Equity across Demographic Groups for the Facility Location Problem."
+Code and data for the paper zzzzz  "Equity across Demographic Groups for the Facility Location Problem."